-The average salary for marketing specialists in BC is between $53,000 and $66,000 a year.
+The median annual salary for marketing specialists in BC is $56,311.
 Your earnings vary according to the size of the organization, your experience, education and level of responsibility.

 If you work full-time for a company you usually also receive benefits, including health insurance, paid vacation and sick leave.

 In BC’s regions you can expect to make:

 - Creative & Marketing Salary Guide 2019, Robert Half

 Includes salary information for 85 marketing and creative positions in Canada & the US

 The majority of marketing specialists work in full-time jobs.
 You may be expected to work evenings and weekends in order to meet deadlines.

 You may also have to travel for business.